Category Archives: Colorado

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never been precisely surveyed, or an item that is being separated, will certainly require a survey to locate the brand-new edges and also great deal lines in Colorado, which should be completely marked so they will never end up being lost.
+Land that has actually never been exactly surveyed, or an item that is being divided, will need a survey to situate the brand-new corners as well as lot lines in Colorado, which should be permanently marked so they will never ever become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.